“.. so much progress [in biology] depends on the interplay of techniques, discoveries and new ideas, probably in that order…” – Sydney Brenner

 Modeling gene regulation

 Generally, our models fall into two types that serve different purposes.
 We use Deep Convolutional Neural Networks to learn highly expressive models that can capture arbitrary biophysical phenomena and have excellent predictive power.
-Because neural networks are very difficult to interpret, we also make interpretable models that aim to capture known biophysical phenomena in a quantitative model.
+Because neural networks are very difficult to interpret, we also make interpretable models (e.g. Physics-informed neural networks) that aim to capture known biophysical phenomena in a quantitative model.
 We learned a lot of new biochemistry from our interpretable yeast models, but we also know that there is much more to learn.
 Our interpretable models could not explain expression as well as Deep Convolutional Neural Networks.
 By comparing the two models, we can identify where our interpretable models fall short, and add additional parameters to include the new biochemistry.
 This will allow us to learn new regulatory mechanisms, and build ever more accurate models.
+We are also continuing to develop even better neural networks, including with the community through a recent DREAM Challenge.

 The evolution of gene regulation